Washington State vs. Arizona NCAA Football Odds, Plays and Insights | November 19, 2021

 - Washington State and its opponents have gone over the current 52.5-point total in six of 10 games this season.

-- The two teams combine to average 43 points per game, 9.5 less than the total in this contest.
+- The combined points per game average of the two teams, 43, is 9.5 points fewer than Friday's over/under.

-- The 55.5 points per game these two squads have allowed to opponents this season are 3.0 more than the 52.5 total in this contest.
+- These two squads surrender a combined 55.5 points per game, 3.0 more than this contest's over/under.

-- The Cougars and their opponents have scored an average of 57.9 points per game in 2021, 5.4 more than Friday's total.
+- Cougars games this season feature an average total of 57.9 points, a number 5.4 points higher than Friday's over/under.

-- The 52.5 over/under in this game is 0.2 points above the 52.3 average total in Wildcats games this season.
+- The 52.5 total in this game is 0.2 points higher than the 52.3 average total in Wildcats games this season.

 Washington State Stats and Trends

-- Washington State has gone over the point total in 40% of its opportunities this year (four times in 10 games with a set point total).
+- Washington State's games this year have eclipsed the over/under in 40% of its opportunities (four times in 10 games with a set point total).

-- When Washington State records more than 29.5 points, it is 3-1 against the spread and 4-0 overall.
+- Washington State is 3-1 against the spread and 4-0 overall this season when the team puts up more than 29.5 points.

-- In games that Washington State churns out over 367.3 yards, the team is 3-2 against the spread and 4-1 overall.
+- In games that Washington State totals over 367.3 yards, the team is 3-2 against the spread and 4-1 overall.

 - This year, the Cougars have turned the ball over 16 times, 10 more than the Wildcats' takeaways (6).